 I understand why artists are not paid to appear on air when they are promoting a book.
 When I was asked to do the review I was not promoting a book.
 I studied literature, critical theory, creative writing and editing across seven years and racked up a significant HECS debt.
 This is my area of expertise.
 It’s not like a job: it is a job.
 To read a book sufficiently to discuss it in depth would take me a day’s work at absolute minimum.
 I was reassured by the show’s host that I wouldn’t be expected to write a review, but I would never go on air without being fully prepared and would need, at the very least, notes.
 There is the pretence that this isn’t actually work, but it is, and it takes time.

-The host said she tries to ask people from a broad range of backgrounds so as not to advantage anyone over anyone else.
-This is laudable but it’s a systemic problem, and even though she is trying her damnedest to ensure all kinds of voices are on air, there are voices she doesn’t know about, critics and artists who haven’t been allowed to develop, simply because of this endemic problem.
+The host tries to ask people from a broad range of backgrounds so as not to advantage anyone over anyone else.
+This is applaudable but it’s a systemic problem, and even though she is trying her damnedest to ensure all kinds of voices are on air, there are voices she doesn’t know about—we don’t know about—critics and artists who haven’t been allowed to develop, simply because of this endemic problem.
 There are kids unable to take these careers in the arts because they can’t afford to do work that is unpaid to get a leg up, and in contributing to that we are aiding and abetting a circle of disadvantage.
 Those kids don’t end up working in the arts at all.
 Which means that the arts is a space for only the advantaged few, and apart from this being unfair on a human rights level it also means, from a readers’ perspective, that there are many voices we never get to hear.
 There are books not being written.
 I want to read those books.

-Adam Liaw, in response to a radio ratings survey (27/8/19, 3.10pm), tweeted: ‘Anyone know why there is such an EXTREME lack of racial diversity in radio in Australia?
+Adam Liaw in response to a radio ratings survey (27/8/19, 3.10pm) tweeted: ‘Anyone know why there is such an EXTREME lack of racial diversity in radio in Australia?
 Both commercial and public.
 I mean, it’s so much less diverse than television.’
 There is a correlation between not paying people and shutting diverse voices out.

 This is not a middle-management issue.
 The host of the show wants to be able to pay the guests.
 They are not to blame.
 But they have been told they have to ask artists to do their work for free.
 What if they said no?
 What if they said they wouldn’t ask this of anyone?
 The host said that the problem would then fall to her to fill the show without guests.
 Or, she said, it would become like TV—they could afford to pay guests, but only for a limited number of weeks a year.
 In effect she was saying: if we don’t exploit you, we have no show.
 The only way we can afford to have the radio show that focuses on books, she said, is if we use this free work.
 She has her job to consider.